flaschmurphy/sdc_term_1_proj_5/writeup.md

 For channel, I chose 'all' which means the HOG will be computed over all color channels.
 This means that color will also be taken into account in the computation.

+For color map, I got some great feedback from my project reviewer who suggested spending more time searching for an optimal color space for each of the feature extraction methods.
+I selected HSV for HOG extraction as it seemed to have the best accuracy for the dataset.

 Below is a sample image that has been passed through the HOG method.
 As can be seen, the shape of the car is clearly delineated and can be easily identified.